MicrosoftDocs/Devices-docs/surface/manage-surface-uefi-settings.md

 ![Surface boot screen that indicates Secure Boot has been disabled](images/manage-surface-uefi-fig18.png "Surface boot screen that indicates Secure Boot has been disabled")

 *Figure 20.
 Surface boot screen that indicates Secure Boot has been disabled in Surface UEFI settings*

+## References

+1. Surface Go and Surface Go 2 use a third-party UEFI and do not support DFCI.

 ## Related topics